 Paris is full of hidden gems and has so much more to offer than the

-Update: Always call ahead to ask for hours of operation, especially if you are reading this when covid 19 rules are in effect.
-Rules change when certain places can be open, change often.
+Note: Always call ahead to ask for hours of operation, especially if you’re reading this when covid 19 rules are in effect.

 Of the 89+ million tourists who visit France, a whopping 40 million head straight to Paris, the French capital, also known as the city of light.